 For recommendations of which species to plant on a regional basis please download this fact sheet by the Monarch Joint Venture.

 Three Asclepias species have been introduced to the United States: tropical milkweed (A. curassavica), African milkweed (A. fruticosa), and swan or balloon plant (A. physocarpa).
 Of these, tropical milkweed (also called blood flower or scarlet milkweed) is the most widely available from commercial sources.
 However, there is preliminary evidence that where tropical milkweed has been introduced, its presence may cause monarchs to reproduce outside of their regular breeding season, disrupt monarchs’ migratory cycle, and increase transmission and virulence of the protozoan parasite (Ophryocystis elektroscirrha).
 Thus, some monarch scientists are concerned that the planting of tropical milkweed may lead to negative impacts on monarch health.
-For more information on this topic, please download this fact sheet by the Monarch Joint Venture.
+For more information on this topic, please download this fact sheet by the Monarch Joint Venture or read this Q&A, also from the Monarch Joint Venture, about research related to tropical milkweed and monarch parasites.

 Seed SourcingAn ecologically responsible approach is to use seed that is sourced as locally to your property or project site as possible.
 Milkweed seed can be purchased on the internet from multiple vendors but given some species’ broad distribution across the United States, available seed may be of non-local origin.
 While some seed companies specialize in locally native seed, many do not advertise seed origin or ecotype, and it should not be assumed that seeds have been collected or produced in the region in which a vendor is located.
 To identify sources of regionally appropriate seed, please ask prospective vendors for information about seed origin.
 If milkweed seed is completely unavailable within your region, yet milkweeds are integral to your planting plans, you could consider making arrangements to have seed wild-collected from local populations.